Colombia's FARC offers arms, support to Catatumbo protesters

 The FARC is strong in Catatumbo, an area that borders Venezuela and where the state oil company Ecopetrol has operations.
 But with little employment outside the farming of coca - the raw material that makes cocaine - the FARC has become more empowered over the years and to many is the de facto government.

-The interior ministry “rejected categorically” the FARC’s offer of aiding the protest with weapons, while Defense Minister Juan Carlos Pinzon called the proposal “clown-like” and another example of the group’s intention to “create disorder.”

-“It should be clear to the guerrillas that until they sign peace, they remain an illegal organization that is investigated by the courts and unable to be involved in politics through their perverse practice of mixing weapons with politics,” the interior ministry said in a statement.

-The protesters want to be able to farm coca without government hindrance, as well as substantial increases in spending on roads, health, education and job creation.
+The protesters want a substantial increase in spending on roads, health, education and job creation.
 President Juan Manuel Santos has sought dialogue with the protesters but things fell apart when they refused to lift their road blocks.

 Police claim the rebels are behind the protests and have fomented the unrest but farmers deny that.